Chapter 4 Introduction to Classification

 for loop and you may try

-write your own and here is an example from the
+write your own, and here is an example from the

 cardelino package.

-# Install the plotROC library for plotting ROC curve
+## Install the pROC library for plotting ROC curve

-if (!requireNamespace("plotROC", quietly = TRUE)) {
+if (!requireNamespace("pROC", quietly = TRUE)) {

 }